 I decided to have a survey completed on a property in Betws Y Coed in advance of retaining lawyers.
 I have been informed that there is a flying freehold aspect to the house.
 The surveyor advised that some lenders will refuse to issue a loan on a flying freehold property.

-It depends who your proposed lender is.
-Bank of Scotland has different requirements for example to Birmingham Midshires.
-If you call us we can check via the appropriate lender.
-If you lender is happy to lend one our lawyers can help as they are used to dealing with flying freeholds in Betws Y Coed.
+It varies from the lender to lender.
+Lloyds has different instructions for example to Nationwide.
+If you e-mail us we can check via the appropriate bank.
+If you lender is happy to lend one our lawyers can assist as they are accustomed to dealing with flying freeholds in Betws Y Coed.
 Conveyancing will be smoother if you use a solicitor in Betws Y Coed especially if they are familiar with such properties in Betws Y Coed.

 Am I right to be concerned by estate agents that I am dealing with are recommending an online conveyancing firm rather than a High Street Betws Y Coed conveyancing firm?

 As is the case with lots of professional services, often input from family and friends can be extremely useful or valuable.
 But there are many parties with a vested interest in a conveyancing deal; estate agents, financial adviser and mortgage companies might all put forward solicitors to select.
 Sometimes these solicitors might be known to one of the organisations as one of the best in their field, but sometimes there might be a commercial relationship behind the endorsement.
 You have the right to appoint your preferred lawyer.
 However, bear in mind that the majority of lenders specify a panel list of law firms you must use for the mortgage related work in your home move.